James H. Johnson Jr.

 James Houston Johnson Jr. (16 December 1937 – 18 August 2023) was a retired lieutenant general in the United States Army.
 He had over 33 years of active military service, culminating as Commanding General of the First United States Army, responsible for 325,000 soldiers, from 1991 to 1993.

 Personal life

 Johnson was born on 16 December 1937, in Tuscaloosa, Alabama.
 He graduated from the United States Military Academy at West Point, New York, in 1960 and was commissioned in the infantry.
 He was also a graduate of the Armor Career Course, the Armed Forces Staff College and the Army War College.
 He attained a Master of Science degree in Public Administration from Shippensburg State College in 1979.
+His son is retired Lieutenant Colonel James H. Johnson III, who was reduced in rank in retirement from Colonel, following his court martial for fraud and bigamy.

 Military career

 Johnson served as a troop leader in the 82nd Airborne Division at every level, from Rifle Platoon Leader to Airborne Division Commander.
 He commanded the 505th Parachute Infantry Regiment for three years, longer than anyone in the history of the Regiment, from 1980 to 1983.
 He commanded the 82nd Airborne Division longer than anyone since World War II, from 1988 to 1991.

 During his career, he was in combat on four separate occasions.
 This includes two tours in Vietnam: first, as an Advisor in the Mekong Delta in 1966 to 1967 and, later, an Infantry Battalion S3 with the 101st Airborne Division (Air Assault), operating in the Ruong-Ruong Valley, just south of the Demilitarized Zone (DMZ) in 1969 to 1970.

 As Assistant Division Commander for Operations of the 82nd Airborne Division, Johnson commanded all Army Forces during Operation Golden Pheasant, a show of force in Honduras in 1988.

 As Commanding General of the 82nd Airborne Division, he became the only modern-day Commander to lead a division in combat in two separate conflicts.
 In 1989, he was the first jumper during the night airborne assault of Panama, known as Operation Just Cause.
 In 1990 to 1991, he led the division during Operations Desert Shield and Desert Storm in the Persian Gulf.